Faculty Start of Term Memo

 STUDENT SUCCESS NETWORK / STARFISH

 A web-based tool called Starfish, the Student Success Network, is available to faculty.
 It is intended to enhance communication between and among students and their instructors, advisors, and support services.
 Use Starfish to take attendance, raise concerns about students, and refer students to support services.

 The advising team at CoPA is responsible for handling academic issues raised by faculty and students and is also able to make referrals to appropriate support services for non-academic issues, such as health services, disability services, and crisis management.
 Faculty are encouraged to communicate any concerns about their students as soon as possible.
 To contact an individual student’s advisor, use Starfish, the Student Success Network, to find their name, email address, and other contact information.
 CoPA Advising Office: [email protected]

 UNIVERSITY COURSE CATALOG

 All faculty, students, and (non-temporary) staff have subscriptions to Adobe Creative Cloud.
 To access your individual subscription, log into MyNewSchool, select the “Services” tab, and follow the directions in the Adobe channel.
 For additional information, visit https://it.newschool.edu/services/business-applications/adobe-creative-cloud-staff.

 THE NEW SCHOOL LIBRARIES AND ARCHIVES

 Services for faculty include Reserves, in-class research instruction, and purchases of recommended material.
-Please however see their statement on textbooks in the library collection on the guide for what they are able to provide access to for students this fall.
+Please however see their statement on textbooks in the library collection on the guide for what they are able to provide access to for students this Spring.